 Publisher: ABA Publishing

-Editor’s note: Author interviews and review copies are available by sending an email to Neal Cox at firstname.lastname@example.org.
-If you publish a review of this book, please send tear sheets or a copy for our files to Neal Cox c/o ABA Publishing, 321 N. Clark St., Chicago, IL 60654.
+Editor’s note: Author interviews and review copies of this book are available by emailing Dean Pappas at Dean.Pappas@americanbar.org.
+If you publish a review of this book, please send tear sheets or a copy for our files to Dean Pappas, ABA Book Publishing, 321 N. Clark St., Chicago, IL 60654.

 With more than 400,000 members, the American Bar Association is one of the largest voluntary professional membership organizations in the world.
 As the national voice of the legal profession, the ABA works to improve the administration of justice, promotes programs that assist lawyers and judges in their work, accredits law schools, provides continuing legal education, and works to build public understanding around the world of the importance of the rule of law.
 View our privacy statement online.
 Follow the latest ABA news at www.ambar.org/news and on Twitter @ABANews.